 In financial services, safeguarding your business's reputation is crucial, especially for IFAs (independent financial advisers).
 One of the most significant risks to this reputation is a data breach.

-46% of businesses who experience a data breach suffer negative impacts on their reputation and brand value.
-Additionally, 85% of consumers say they wouldn’t work with a company if they had security concerns.
+46% of businesses that experience a data breach suffer negative impacts on their reputation and brand value.

 Given that 79% of financial losses can be linked to cyber security failings, it's clear why protecting company and client data is vital for your business.